Pregnancy and Breastfeeding - Frequently Asked Questions

 I got the anthrax vaccine and then found out that I am pregnant.
 What should I do?

 You should discuss your anthrax vaccination with their healthcare provider and/or obstetrician.
 As with any pregnancy, you should receive regular prenatal care.
 The VHC is available to help answer your questions about pregnancy and vaccine adverse events research.
 Please contact the VHC with further questions.
+The Naval Health Research Center is another resource for pregnancy-related vaccine questions.

 Will anthrax vaccine affect my ability to have children?